November 28, 2023

 - Deep learning frameworks in the NVIDIA Docker containers are automatically configured to use parallel routines optimized for the Tesla V100 GPU architecture in the ERISXdl system.

-- As deep learning frameworks are improved for performance or bug fixes, new versions of the containers are made available in the NVIDIA Container Registry.
+- As deep learning frameworks are improved for performance or have bug fixes, new versions of the containers are made available in the NVIDIA Container Registry.

 SLURM Scheduler for Resource Management